Matching markets: Matching markets without money (NTU)

-Overview
+Matching markets with money (TU)

-Matching has two main categories.
-One category is matching with nontransferrable utility (NTU), where match payoffs are nontransferable and stability requires individual rationality and double coincidence of wants.
-This strand of the literature emerged from the Gale and Shapley (1962) introduction of the stable marriage problem.
-The second category is matching with transferable utility (TU).
-The latter dates back to work on Monge (1781) and Kantorovich (1942) work on optimal transportation theory, in particular following Koopmans and Beckmann (1957) who studies the problem with pricing.
+This strand dates back to work on Monge (1781) and Kantorovich (1942) work on optimal transportation theory, in particular following Koopmans and Beckmann (1957) who studies the problem with pricing.
 Modern TU matching follows work by Shapley and Shubik (1971), who provided a TU equivalent of Gale and Shapley (1962), as well as Becker (1973) who applied TU matching to the marriage market.